KauzClay/docs-tap/scst-scan/install-trivy-integration.hbs.md

 Tanzu CLI packages are available on repositories.
 Adding the Trivy scanning package repository makes the Trivy scanning bundle and its packages available for installation.

-> **Note** VMware recommends, but does not require, relocating images to a registry for
-> installation.
-The following section requires that you relocated images to a registry.
-See the
-> earlier section to fill in the variables.

 VMware recommends installing Trivy objects in the existing `tap-install` namespace to keep Trivy grouped logically with the other Tanzu Application Platform components.